 Methods of tissue preparation for the light microscope, including fixing, embedding, sectioning, general and cyto-chemical staining, and mounting.
 Smear and squash techniques.
 Introduction to optical microscopy, macro- and photomicrography.
 This course may be taught concurrently with BI 470. - 690.
 Evolutionary Biology (5).
 Lec.
 4, Lab.
-2, Pr., Bl 102, Bl 103, or Departmental approval.
+2, Pr., BI 102, BI 103, or Departmental approval.

 A treatment of evolutionary concepts including population structure, variability, dispersal, gene frequencies, natural selection, and speciation will provide a basis for understanding current variation among organisms and the historical sequence of major evolutionary events.
-This course may be taught concurrently with Bl 490. - 695.
-Perspectives in Biology (4).
+This course may be taught concurrently with BI 490.

+695. Perspectives in Biology (5).
 Lec.
-3, Lab.
-3, Pr., 30 quarter hours of Biology courses.
-Primarily for biology majors; will include a historical review of great works and concepts in biology and appraisal or current works and trends of major significance in biology.
-Laboratory will concentrate on examining and learning use - concepts in biology and appraisal or current works and trends of major significance in biology.
-Laboratory will concentrate on examining and learning use of journals, abstracts, reference materials and other information retrieval sources.
-This course may be taught concurrently with BI 495. - 698.
-Independent Study (1-5; may be repeated for a maximum of 10 hours).
+5, Pr., 30 quarter hours of Biology courses.

+Primarily for biology majors; will include a historical review of great works and concepts in biology and appraisals of current works and trends.
+Also covered will be information retrieval sources and systems for personal research purposes.

+- Independent Study (1-5; may be repeated for a maximum of 10 hours).
 Pr., Graduate standing and departmental approval.

 For the superior student studying in biology.
 Library and/or practical experience in approved topics or projects to be completed with a term paper or report. - 699.
 Seminar in Biology (1).
 Pr., Required of all majors; open to all minors.
 Graduate standing or departmental approval.

 Lectures, discussions, literature reviews by staff, students, and guest speakers.
 Suggest enrollment at same time in BI 695.
 This course may be taught concurrently with BI 499.